google/applied-machine-learning-intensive/v2/xx_career_development/08_presenting_with_confidence.md

 * Summarize main points

 <!--
-First, the content, which is everything you say, display, or show in your presentation.
+First let's discuss content, which is everything you say, display, or show in your presentation.

 No matter what information you’re sharing, it’s important you tailor it to your audience.
 If the information you’re presenting to a non-technical or mixed audience is too technical or not well-explained, your audience is likely to tune out.
-Increase the likelihood that your presentation will be engaging and well-received by your audience by tailoring your slide design, verbiage, and content to them.
+Increase the likelihood that your presentation will be engaging and well-received by tailoring your slide design, verbiage, and content to them.

 Second, using examples is a great way to tell a story that keeps your audience engaged.
 People remember how stories illuminated a particular point better than they will if just the point is presented.

 Third, try to maintain a logical progression of ideas, keeping in mind the main purpose of the presentation.
 When possible, provide an agenda.
 With long presentations, it’s a good idea to benchmark your progress or potentially create different sections so the audience knows where you are in the presentation.

-Finally, it’s important to summarize the main points of your presentation -- at the end of any presentation and throughout different sections if the presentation is 30 or more minutes.
+Finally, it’s important to summarize the main points of your presentation at the end of any presentation and throughout different sections if the presentation is 30 or more minutes.
 -->

 ---